Medication Search: Dilantin

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each Coni-Snap white capsule with pink cap, imprinted "Parke-Davis" and "P-D 30" in black ink, contains 30 mg of extended phenytoin sodium.
+Each Coni-Snap capsule with a white opaque body and pink cap, imprinted “DILANTIN 30 mg” on body and “P-D 30” on cap in black ink, contains 30 mg of extended phenytoin sodium.
 Nonmedicinal ingredients: lactose, magnesium stearate, sugar, and talc; capsule shell: D&C Yellow No. 10, FD&C Red No. 3, gelatin, and titanium dioxide

-Each Coni-Snap white capsule with orange cap, imprinted "Parke-Davis" and "P-D 100" in black ink, contains 100 mg of extended phenytoin sodium.
-Nonmedicinal ingredients: lactose, magnesium stearate, sugar, and talc; capsule shell: FD&C Yellow No. 6, gelatin, and titanium dioxide.
+Each Coni-Snap capsule with a white opaque body and orange cap, imprinted “Parke-Davis” on the cap and “DILANTIN” over “100 mg” on the body in black ink, contains 100 mg of extended phenytoin sodium.
+Nonmedicinal ingredients: lactose, magnesium stearate, sugar, and talc; capsule shell: D&C Red No. 28, FD&C Yellow No. 6, gelatin, and titanium dioxide.

 How should I use this medication?

 The recommended dose of phenytoin varies according to individual needs.
 The recommended starting dose for adults is 100 mg taken 3 times a day.
 Your doctor will then adjust the dose based on how well it works and is tolerated.
 The usual adult dose is 300 mg to 400 mg daily taken by mouth in divided doses.
 An increase to 600 mg taken in divided doses may be needed in some cases.
 Once the most appropriate dose has been determined for you, and your seizures are controlled, your doctor may suggest that you take the medication in a single daily dose.